 The basis for this technique is to use stochastic for trend following entries.
 The trends may be near, short or long term depending on your style, the time frames you like to work with and the entry points you find.
 The key is that you want to trade bullishly when prices are moving up and bearishly when prices are moving down.
-If you haven’t read my article on the Stochastic Power Play, I suggest paying it a visit.
-Doing so will help you better understand the tips offered below.

-To find entry, begin with the daily charts and draw key support and resistance lines.
+To find an entry, begin with the daily chart and draw key support and resistance lines.
 The two lines closest to the asset price are the ones you want to focus on.
 Next, move down to the hourly chart and see if there are additional support/resistance lines you could draw that are within the longer term lines drawn on the daily chart.
 Having done this, move down to a 30 minute, 10 minute or 5 minute chart, whatever your preference is, and try to find whether even nearer term support and resistance levels are present.

-Signals come when price action crosses a support or resistance line or confirms support or resistance at one of your lines.
+Signals come when the price action crosses a support or resistance line or confirms support or resistance at one of your lines.
 To weed out false and weak entries, apply the trend following rule as well, that is, only take entries that are in line with the trend.
 For example, if prices are trending higher, they might dip below a line briefly while testing it for support.
 The cross below would be a false signal, and the cross back above would be the good signal.
 Learning how to identify false signals is a skill that is sure to pay off in the long run.

 How to read profits